Etisalat: International presence

-Etisalat also has a stake in PPF Telecom Group with a percentage of 50.1% which is active in Bulgaria, Hungary, Serbia and Slovakia as a telecommunications provider under the brand Yettel.
+Etisalat also has a 50.01% stake in PPF Telecom Group, which is active in Bulgaria, Hungary, Serbia and Slovakia as a telecommunications provider under the brand Yettel.
 In June 2024, Brussels announced its first anti-subsidy investigation, targeting e&’s €2.2bn deal to acquire PPF group’s telecoms assets that was approved by national competition regulators.
 The European commission was concerned that to complete the acquisition, e& received state funds, amounting to unfair subsidies.
 Another concern was if the state funds would allow E& to outperform the EU rivals and undermine the competition.